darkobozidar/cpu-vs-gpu-sorting/Readme.md

 [8] D. Z. Chen.
 Efficient parallel binary search on sorted arrays, with applications.
 IEEE Trans.
 Parallel Distrib.
 Syst., 6(4):440-445, Apr.
 1995.

-(NOTE: there are three very similar versions of this paper - from 2008 to 2010) [9] D. Cederman and P. Tsigas.
+[9] D. Cederman and P. Tsigas.
 GPU-quicksort: A practical quicksort algorithm for graphics processors.
 J. Exp.
 Algorithmics, 14:4:1.4-4:1.24, Jan.
 2010.

 [10] R. C. Singleton.
 Algorithm 347: An efficient algorithm for sorting with minimal storage [m1].
 Commun.
 ACM, 12(3):185-186, Mar.
 1969.